 A back-to-nature mini break

-If for your next getaway in Charente-Maritime, you fancy a bit of nature and some peaceful strolls with no cars in sight, we’ve found just the thing – a couple of pretty little islands with an undeniable wild charm, where cyclists and pedestrians set the pace.
-So get on your bike and visit Île Madame and Île d’Aix, in the heart of the Charente estuary.
+Discover green tourism in Charente-Maritime on these two car-free islands : ile Madame and ile d’Aix.
+Fancy a bit of nature and some peaceful strolls with no cars in sight ?We’ve found just the thing.
+A couple of pretty little islands with an undeniable wild charm, where cyclists and pedestrians set the pace.
+So get on your bike and visit Ile Madame and Ile d’Aix, in the heart of the Charente estuary.
 These two little islands, each with undeniable charm, will impress you with their calm, laid-back vibe.